dice-cyfronet/atmosphere/doc/install/installation.md

 Upstart is used to manage Atmosphere and Redirus worker lifecycle (`start`/`stop`/`restart`).

-Edit `/etc/dbus-1/system.d/Upstart.conf` to allow any user to invoke all of upstarts methods:
+Replace `/etc/dbus-1/system.d/Upstart.conf` with content presented bellow to allow any user to invoke all of upstarts methods:

 ```
 <?xml version="1.0" encoding="UTF-8" ?>